ssvlabs/gitbook-docs/docs/based-applications/learn/based-applications/strategy-weights.md

    c_{\text{token}} = \left( \sum_{\text{strategy}} \dfrac{ObligatedBalance[\text{token}][\text{strategy}]}{TotalBAppBalance[\text{token}]} e^{-\beta_{\text{token}} \times max(1, Risk[\text{token}][\text{strategy}])} \right)^{-1}
    $$

-5. **If the bApp uses validator balance**, the client should also generate a mapping of `Strategy -> Validator Balance` with the amount from each strategy.
+### 5. **If the bApp uses validator balance**
+ The client should also generate a mapping of `Strategy -> Validator Balance` with the amount from each strategy.
 Clients will need to do this in a couple of steps:

     a. **Gather Delegated Balances**: Get all the delegations made to the owner of a strategy for all the strategies that opted in to a bApp.